ssrivatsa-oceaneering/ssrivatsa-oceaneering/README.md

 ### About me 👋
-Sr. Robotics Software engineer in the NPD group based out of Houston.
+Sr. Robotics Software engineer in the New Product Developement Group.
+Currently located in Baltimore, MD, USA.

 Launguages I speak include English, Kannada, Python and C\C++.